International Documentary Association International Documentary Association

 International Documentary Association

-The International Documentary Association (IDA) is dedicated to building and meeting the needs of a thriving documentary culture through funding, project support, and inclusive programming for nonfiction filmmakers.
+The Los Angeles-based nonprofit membership organization works to build a thriving documentary culture through funding, project support, and inclusive programming for nonfiction filmmakers.

-Supporting the Vital Work of Artists, Activists, and Journalists Around the Globe
+Supporting the Work of Artists, Activists, and Journalists around the Globe

 International Documentary Association

-In 1982, Linda Buzzell founded the International Documentary Association (IDA) to bring together like-minded film professionals with a shared mission of expanding the impact, scope, and reach of the documentary genre.
-Over the years, IDA's flagship programs – Docu-Day, Fiscal Sponsorship, and IDA Documentary Awards – have expanded their scope and breadth but have remained true to the IDA's mission to move documentaries into the limelight, and connect audiences with non-fiction films that enrich and deepen our culture.
+In 1982, Linda Buzzell founded the International Documentary Association to bring together like-minded film professionals with a shared mission of expanding the impact, scope, and reach of the documentary genre.
+Over the years, IDA's flagship programs — Docu-Day, Fiscal Sponsorship, and the IDA Documentary Awards — have expanded their scope and breadth while remaining true to the organization's mission to move documentaries into the limelight and connect audiences with non-fiction films that enrich and deepen our culture.

-Today, IDA is a dynamic presence in the documentary world, supporting films in all stages of production and assisting filmmakers through the crucial phases of distribution, outreach, and engagement.
-Each year, IDA awards millions of dollars in production and development grants to independent documentarians to help projects get funded, finished, and viewed by a wider community of filmmakers and film-lovers.
-Their extensive educational programming, workshops, and networking opportunities for filmmakers are all designed to advance the vital and important work of documentary storytellers and foster a more connected and informed world.
+Today, the IDA is a dynamic presence in the documentary world, supporting films in all stages of production and assisting filmmakers through the crucial phrases of distribution, outreach, and engagement.
+Each year, the IDA awards millions of dollars in production and development grants to independent documentarians to help projects get funded, finished, and viewed by a wider community.
+Its extensive educational programming, workshops, and networking opportunities for filmmakers are designed to advance the important work of documentary storytellers and enlighten the world.

 GRoW Support